-The traditional supply chain focuses on each function where every step in the process is siloed and handled separately which results in an inefficient and limited overall performance.
+A traditional supply chain focuses on each function where every step in the process is siloed and handled separately.
+This results in an inefficient and limited overall performance.

 Whereas, E2E is a holistic view of a supply chain that integrates all supply chain functions.
 It provides greater customer experience and process efficiency by having visibility across the supply chain.